Search

 Reinstatement of the road surface following a duct or pipe being laid by a utility company remains that company’s responsibility.
 If you are aware of a failure in a utility reinstatement, please contact us.

-It is likely that defects will occur between our inspections and members of the public play an important role in reporting new defects to us.
+It is likely that defects will occur between our inspections and members of the public play an important role in reporting them to us.

-Find out how to report a pothole or a road defect to us.
+Find out how to report an emergency road fault.

 We carry out repairs on a priority basis based on the following criteria: